nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       1. There must be at least a client in the list.
       2. There must be an image file in the same folder as the JAR file.
 You may download sample files from [here](https://github.com/AY2122S2-CS2103-W16-4/tp/tree/master/src/test/resources/images)
       3. client must have at least one image associated with
-   2. Test case: `viewimage 1` Expected: a new window pops up displaying the user's image and description.
+   2. Test case: `viewimage 1`<br>
+   Expected: a new window pops up displaying the user's image and description.
-   3. Test case: `viewimage` Expected: Error message is displayed and no window pops up.
+   3. Test case: `viewimage`<br>
+   Expected: Error message is displayed and no window pops up.

 ## Setting reminders